-- The school works in partnership with all relevant parties including the school's governing body, school staff, community healthcare professionals and any relevant emergency practitioners to ensure that the policy is planned, implemented and maintained successfully. - The following roles and responsibilities are used for the medical conditions policy at Hawthorn.
+- Hawthorn works in partnership with all relevant parties including our governing body, school staff, community healthcare professionals and any relevant emergency practitioners to ensure that the policy is planned, implemented and maintained successfully. - The following roles and responsibilities are used for the medical conditions policy at Hawthorn.
 These roles are understood and communicated regularly.